but if Mario could do it, then so could the Nerd.

 - Rise of the Guardians has North, the Santa Claus Expy, and the other guardians substituting for the abducted tooth fairies.
 North can hop into chimneys and pop back out at eye-blink speed.

 - In Gremlins, Kate's father tried to surprise his family this way one Christmas.
 Unfortunately, he broke his neck and died in the process.
+Kate's family didn't find this out until later when they broke through the chimney to discover why there was a bad smell coming from it.

 - In The Muppet Christmas Carol, Rizzo the Rat accidentally falls down a chimney and lands on a flaming hot goose.